You’ve probably seen the commercials and ads in newspapers and magazines for low testosterone treatments for men over age 40?

 - SHBG – Bound Testosterone is a measure of Sex Hormone Binding Blobulin (SHBG), which binds itself to free testosterone.
 Due to poor diet, lack of exercise or obesity, the body can over produce Sex Hormone Binding Blobulin (SHBG).
 This can make free testosterone unavailable for use by the body.

 - Albumin Bound Testosterone.
-Albumin is a protein produced in the liver, and its role is to stabilize extra-cellular fluid volumes.
+Albumin is a protein that is produced in the liver.
+It has an important role to stabilize extra-cellular fluid volumes.
 Like SHBG-bound testosterone, albumin-bound testosterone is biologically inactive.

 A natural testosterone booster, like Spartagen XT can be taken that helps to unbind SHBG from the testosterone molecule to naturally boost levels of testosterone by converting this unavailable testosterone back into free testosterone, so it can be used by the body.